-On a side note, according to the Equal Employment Opportunity Commission (EEOC), 75% of people do not report harassment to the employer for fear of retaliation.
-When you address legal behavior, such as abrasiveness or bullying, you are letting your employees know poor behavior will not be tolerated, and encouraging them to report illegal behavior to you rather than to an attorney.
-If you don't address abrasiveness and bullying, employees can see bad behavior is irrelevant to you, and will instead seek justice with an attorney or on social media.
+P.S.
+According to the Equal Employment Opportunity Commission (EEOC), 75% of people do not report harassment to the employer for fear of retaliation.
+When you address legal behavior, such as abrasiveness or bullying, you are letting your employees know poor behavior will not be tolerated.